-External animal “souls” who talk to and accompany every citizen of the parallel world Pullman created in 1995’s Northern Lights, the dæmons are a central part of the story, a non-negotiable part of any adaptation, but also a complete nightmare to make a reality.
+External animal “souls” who talk to and accompany every citizen of the parallel world Pullman created in his acclaimed book series, the dæmons are a central part of the story, a non-negotiable part of any adaptation, but also a complete nightmare to make a reality.

 “Every new dæmon character is a butt-ton of cash,” executive producer Jane Tranter admits to RadioTimes.com.

 “But I think it’s a very happy union of being governed by spend, and having to make the most of the dæmons we’ve got.
 I’d rather have quality than quantity of dæmon form.”

 In the book and the series, it’s lead character Lyra’s (Dafne Keen) dæmon Pantalaimon (aka Pan) who takes centre stage, accompanying Lyra on her adventures and regularly shapeshifting between forms (as all children’s dæmons can before they “settle” as one animal at puberty), though the dæmons of Ruth Wilson’s Mrs Coulter, Lin-Manuel Miranda’s Lee Scoresby and many others also play key roles in the story.

 In season two, beginning on BBC One from Sunday 8th November there are slightly fewer dæmons than before – but that doesn’t mean they were any less challenging to create.

 “There are fewer dæmons [in season two] yet we still ended up making new ones – so I guess there’s still quite a lot of dæmons!”
 Senior VFX supervisor Russell Dodgson told us.

 So how did they all come to life in the new BBC drama?
 Well, it’s a long story…